-Schools Meeting about applying to Oxford
+Schools meeting about applying to Oxford

 In March 2017 for the first time the group collaborated with Peter Symonds Sixth Form college in Winchester and Oxford's St Edmund Hall to hold a meeting for secondary schools in Hampshire and the Isle of Wight about applying to Oxford.
-Parents and potential applicants were invited to attend more than 100 students attended the event.
+Parents and potential applicants were invited and more than 100 students attended the event.

 They were given the opportunity to hear about the Oxford admissions process from the college's Admissions Tutor Robert Wilkins and Schools Liaison Officer Luke Maw.
 Several locally-based current Oxford undergraduates and St Edmund Hall undergraduates also attended, and discussed the reality of student life at Oxford.

 The group were delighted with the success of the event; a similar ‘Oxford Explained’ event was held in February 2018 at King Edward VI School in Southampton, and it is planned to stage a repeat of the Winchester event at Peter Symonds College in March 2018.